 Get creative with video

 While creating long-lasting video content for your website can be cost-effective in giving people an insight into what the company would be like to work for, another way is to use your brand ambassadors.
-Encouraging your employees to post about their day-to-day professional lives on social media can be a really powerful way of getting your brand values to potential candidates.
-At LinkedIn, we recently launched our LinkedIn Video feature making it really easy for members to capture ‘on the go’ video footage from company events or conferences.
+Encouraging your employees to post about their day-to-day professional lives on social media can be a compelling way of getting your brand values to potential candidates.
+At LinkedIn, we recently launched our LinkedIn Video feature making it easy for members to capture ‘on the go’ video footage from company events or conferences.

 This year’s Top Companies list may be the cream of the crop when it comes to appealing to talent, but by investing a little time, effort, and creativity, it’s possible for any company to cultivate a strong talent brand.

-About the author: Rebecca Drew, the Sales Manager for LinkedIn Talent Solutions, has 20 years of experience in Cloud Software, Recruitment, Management Consulting and Social Media.
+About the author: Rebecca Drew, the Sales Manager for LinkedIn Talent Solutions, has 20 years of experience in Cloud Software, Recruitment, Management Consulting, and Social Media.